-With more than 500 species of sharks swimming in our oceans, there are endless opportunities for travellers to observe these animals in their natural habitats, whether diving, snorkeling or swimming with them.
-Before booking your own shark adventure, finding out about the ethics of shark experiences, the controversy of shark baiting and cage diving, and what to look for in an operator to ensure the welfare of sharks is a top priority.
+With more than 500 species of sharks swimming in our oceans, there are endless opportunities for travelers to observe these animals in their natural habitats, whether diving, snorkeling or swimming with them.
+Before booking your own shark adventure, find out about the ethics of shark experiences, the controversy of shark baiting and cage diving, and what to look for in an operator to ensure the welfare of sharks is a top priority.

 Scuba Diving International, a scuba diving training and certification agency, says that for sharks to be protected, “they need to be worth more alive, in the ocean, than dead.”
-Responsible shark encounters educate people about the value of sharks’ lives and remove fear of the animals.
+Responsible shark encounters educate people about the value of sharks’ lives and remove the fear of the animals.
 Shark tourism also generates up to $314 million annually, which can then be used to employ local people to patrol the waters to prevent shark finning.

-Nikko Karki of Indo Yachts, a private yacht charter in Indonesia, says shark tourism can be economically practical for fisherman, who can sell shark fins for $50 each – or charge tourists $50 to swim with the same sharks day after day.
+Nikko Karki of Indo Yachts, a private yacht charter in Indonesia, says shark tourism can be economically practical for fishermen, who can sell shark fins for $50 each – or charge tourists $50 to swim with the same sharks day after day.
 In Cenderawasih Bay, fishermen make extra money from tourists who gather to see the whale sharks that congregate at their fishing platforms.

-Other threats to sharks are illegal fishing and bycatch, which is the accidental capture of non-target marine life that get caught up in fishing nets.
-According to ocean conservation organization, Oceana, longlines – long hooks suspended in the water across several miles – catch sharks instead of the intended target species 20-50 percent of the time.
+Other threats to sharks are illegal fishing and bycatch, which is the accidental capture of non-target marine life that gets caught up in fishing nets.
+According to the ocean conservation organization, Oceana, longlines – long hooks suspended in the water across several miles – catch sharks instead of the intended target species 20-50 percent of the time.
 Raising awareness about and increasing compassion for sharks through in-water swimming, snorkeling and diving encounters can motivate travelers to push their governments to prioritize ocean conservation efforts and to crack down on illegal and harmful fishing practices.

 Though most sharks are generally safe to be around, great white sharks are the exception.
 Seasoned divers eager to encounter great whites in their natural habitat may consider cage diving to observe them up close.
 During a cage dive, participants are locked inside a metal cage and lowered into the water.
 The practice is also used by conservationists and scientists who are studying sharks.
 South Africa is known for cage diving with great white sharks, as is Guadalupe Island, 150 miles west of Baja California, Mexico.